bitcoin-dot-org/developer.bitcoin.org/reference/p2p_networking.rst

 Data Messages
 ~~~~~~~~~~~~~

-The following `network <../devguide/p2p_network.html>`__ messages all request or provide data related to transactions and blocks.
+The following |network| messages all request or provide data related to transactions and blocks.

 .. figure:: /img/dev/en-p2p-data-messages.svg
    :alt: Overview Of P2P Protocol Data Request And Reply Messages